Publication of Regulatory Actions

 Investigation Information

-BCFSA does not ordinarily disclose to the public or confirm the existence of an investigation while it is ongoing or closed with no resulting Regulatory Action, unless there is imminent risk of harm to the public (e.g., order in urgent circumstances, freeze order).
+BCFSA does not generally publish information about an investigation that is closed with no resulting Regulatory Action.
+BCFSA also does not publish information about an investigation while it is ongoing, unless there is an imminent risk of harm to the public (e.g., order in urgent circumstances, freeze order).
 This is because:

-• Investigations may be compromised if disclosure is made before an investigation is complete.
-Confidentiality minimizes this risk; and
+• Confidentiality reduces the risk that an investigation may be compromised if disclosure is made before the investigation is complete; and

 • Confidentiality also minimizes potential harm to the reputations of those to whom the investigation relates if no enforcement action is taken.